cherose-sem/UFO_Compilation/III. Prototyping & Evaluation/README.md

 We will test from 3 different locations.

-Location 1 : The school located in CPH-business, Lyngby, Denmark Location 2 : Home located in Vanloese, Copenhagen, Denmark Location 3 : A digital droplet located in ??
+Location 1 : The school located in CPH-business, Lyngby, Denmark Location 2 : Home located in Vanløse, Copenhagen, Denmark Location 3 : A digital droplet located in ??

 **Location 1**